Takiro/easy-romfilter/README.md

 Copy only files that are tagged as US or UK region to a mounted drive like a external hard drive.
 $ `python easy-romfilter.py -r U,UK -e smc /home/user/roms /media/somedrive/somefolder/
-**Note** that regions are evalueted in Order.
+**Note** that regions are evaluated in Order.
 This means that the program tries to find a rom tagged as U and only uses the next one if it cannot find the previous region tag.

 Do not actually copy anything but show everything that would happen:
 $ `python easy-romfilter.py -vvv --simulate -e z64 roms/ n64_filtered/`
 Of course you can use the short option `-s` instead of `--simulate if` you want, its the same wit `-e`

-*If you are not shure if you have done everything right, you should use `-s`.*
+*If you are not sure if you have done everything right, you should use `-s`.*

 ### Input and Output